The connection between HIV and cancer

 |liver cancer||1.1 %||0.4 %|

 The study also found that HIV-associated deaths are decreasing by 9 percent per year.
 This can also increase the risk for developing cancers.
 “The effectiveness of ART [antiretroviral therapy] has enabled persons with HIV to live long enough to have cancer,” the researchers noted.

 Early symptoms aren’t always obvious.
 Some people develop dark skin or mouth lesions.
 Other symptoms include weight loss and fever.
 KS can affect the lymph nodes, digestive tract, and major organs.
 It can be fatal, but is curable with treatment.

-KS can be sign that HIV has developed into stage 3 HIV.
-However, highly active antiretroviral therapy (HAART) has reduced the incidence of KS.
+KS can be a sign that HIV has developed into stage 3 HIV.
+However, antiretroviral therapy has reduced the incidence of KS.
 Taking medication as directed can lower the risk for KS and increase life expectancy.
 KS tends to shrink with a strong immune system.
 Learn more about the different types of Kaposi sarcoma.

 There are many types of NHL.
 NHL begins in lymphoid tissue and spreads to other organs.
 Primary central nervous system lymphoma starts in the spinal cord or brain.
 About 8 percent of these cases affect the brain and spinal fluid, according to a 2005 review.
 The Epstein-Barr virus (EBV) causes some subtypes of NHL.

 Treatment involves chemotherapy.
 A person’s outlook depends on a variety of factors, including blood cell count, stage of disease, and immune system function.
 Learn more about non-Hodgkin’s lymphoma, including types and other risk factors.

 Women living with HIV are at higher risk of cervical intraepithelial neoplasia (CIN).
 This is a growth of precancerous cells in the cervix.
 There are usually no symptoms, but CIN can progress to cervical cancer.
 CIN is harder to treat in women with HIV, but a healthcare provider can work toward finding the most effective treatment.

 Contracting HPV is a major risk factor for people living with HIV.
 This virus can cause cervical cancer and other cancers.
 These include:

 - anal cancer